Taxes, royalties and export controls on minerals and petroleum

 The Australian Government:

-The Minister for Resources is responsible for issuing combination certificates for petroleum projects under the Petroleum Resource Rent Tax Assessment Act 1987.
+The Minister for Resources is responsible for issuing combination certificates for petroleum projects under the Petroleum Resource Rent Tax Assessment Act 1987 (external link).

 Collecting mineral and petroleum royalties

-We work with the Western Australia Department of Mines, Industry Regulation and Safety to collect petroleum royalties from the North West Shelf project.
+We work with the Western Australia Department of Mines, Industry Regulation and Safety (external link) to collect petroleum royalties (external link) from the North West Shelf project.
 The project is a joint venture between 6 major international companies and is one of the world’s largest liquefied natural gas producers.

 We also collect royalties for the Commonwealth from: